ionos-cloud/terraform-provider-ionoscloud/docs/resources/nfs_share.md

 The following arguments are supported:

-- `location` - (Required) The location of the Network File Storage Cluster.
+- `location` - (Optional) The location of the Network File Storage Cluster.
 - `cluster_id` - (Required) The ID of the Network File Storage Cluster.
 - `name` - (Required) The directory being exported.
 - `quota` - (Optional) The quota in MiB for the export.
 The quota can restrict the amount of data that can be stored within the export.
 The quota can be disabled using `0`.
 Default is `0`.